rustyeddy/rustyeddy.com/content/software/testing.md

 ---
-title: Testing Software
+title: Improving Quality by Testing Software
 date: 2019-05-04
 weight: 60
 description: >
-  Testing software is pretty self explanatory, it seems.
-The technical details are many, but more important are the positive ramifications as it evolves throughout the project that are profound.
-Let me explain why ...
+  Developers when programming use VCS to create a temporary private branch to work from to avoid negatively effecting others while changing code.
+The developer and rest of the team rely on Software Testing to ensure new and changed code does what is required of it, and the new code MUST NOT break existing functionality.
+Getting testing right has many profound positive effects on the project, let me explain.
 ---

 ## Testing Unit and Systems